 Tourism and Economic Development

 In episode 117 of my podcast, I had the opportunity to interview Connie Stopher and Melissa Barry from Southern Idaho.
-They are the Executive Director of the Southern Idaho Economic Development Organization and Executive Director of Southern Idaho Tourism, respectively.
-Both of them on the show at the same time spoke volumes about how intertwined these organizations are.
+At the time of the interview, they were the Executive Director of the Southern Idaho Economic Development Organization and Executive Director of Southern Idaho Tourism, respectively.
+Both on the show at the same time spoke volumes about how intertwined these organizations are.
 After the interview there was so much to take away from the conversation.
 Connie and Melissa talked about how tourism and economic development go hand-in-hand and shared some specific partnerships they have forged.
-They actively recruit people to live and work in the area, and focus on inviting visitors to natural resources without damaging them.
+They actively recruit people to live and work in the area and focus on inviting visitors to experience natural resources without damaging them.
 They explain that working together with all potential stakeholders is the only way to really get the job done.

 Visitors to Residents

-In a recently recorded episode, I interview David Gilbert, President and CEO of Greater Cleveland Sports Commission and Destination Cleveland.
-He shares a new initiative his organization is launching to harness the power of visitors to help generate economic development.
+In an interview with David Gilbert, President and CEO of Greater Cleveland Sports Commission and Destination Cleveland.
+He shares an initiative his organization was launching to harness the power of visitors to help generate economic development.
 David refers to the 1 million visitors that Cleveland sees each year as “first dates”.
 He explains how they are the best opportunity for conversion into future students, business opportunities or residents.
-By the end of 2019, Destination Cleveland will be launching a comprehensive talent acquisition strategy based in research and modeling for talent attraction and expansion on the #ComebacktoCLE test campaign they ran earlier this year.
-Stay tuned for his episodes, coming out in May.
+In 2019, Destination Cleveland planned to launch a comprehensive talent acquisition strategy.
+The strategy drew on research and modeling for talent attraction and expansion on the #ComebacktoCLE test campaign they ran earlier that year.

-The idea of DMOs evolving into community manager, DLOs or placemaker is not new but is picking up steam.
-A new conference started in 2015 by City Nation Place connects nations, cities, and regions around the world to focus on strategies for engaging citizens, driving investment, attracting talent and developing sustainable tourism.
+The idea of DMOs evolving into community manager, DLOs or placemakers is not new and it has picked up steam in a post-pandemic world.
+A conference started in 2015 by City Nation Place connects nations, cities, and regions around the world to focus on strategies for engaging citizens, driving investment, attracting talent and developing sustainable tourism.

 DMOs have the best opportunity that they have ever had to become leaders in their communities.
 They are able to start thinking more broadly when it comes to placemaking and economic development.
 Those who are willing to pivot will become even stronger.